top of page

 What safari planners do

-• Act as your main point of contact
+• Act as a single point of accountability

 When a planner makes sense